hr-ishi94/flask_tutorials/readme.md

+# FLASK TUTORIALS

+## 1. TODO APP

-## Now for our application, we are going to split the code into 3 parts
+Now for our application, we are going to split the code into 3 parts
 - app.py — the entry & exit point to our application
 - service.py — converts the request into a response.
 - models.py — handles everything that involves a Database.